-During academic year 2015-2016 the school introduced a programme in each class to teach emotional regulation.
+The school uses a programme in each class to teach emotional regulation.
 This programme is called "The Zones of Emotional Regulation".
 The curriculum focuses on teaching children to understand their emotions, triggers and strategies to manage their emotions.
 It is broken down into four areas.
-In 2019 we were building on this foundation by utilising a wide range of materials and curriculum teaching opportunities to support children in developing improved emotional well-being and self-regulation e.g. how to develop a positive growth mindset.
-During 2021-2022 we introduced Emotion Coaching approaches to continue to support the development of regulation strategies and to minimise challenging behavioural responses.
+We also introduced Emotion Coaching approaches to continue to support the development of regulation strategies and to minimise challenging behavioural responses; and finally the school also teaches positive Growth Mindset principles and strategies.